-T. Boone Pickens believes in the power of education and the dire need for preparing a next generation of leaders.
-He has supported this in his personal funding of different scholarship programs and the Foundation’s support of education initiatives.
-The Foundation has been particularly generous in its support of Oklahoma State University, more than $500 million split evenly between academics and athletics.
-Pickens often talks about how important his days on the Stillwater campus were to his career success.
+T. Boone Pickens believed in the power of education and the dire need for preparing a next generation of leaders.
+He supported this in his personal funding of different scholarship programs and the Foundation’s support of education initiatives.
+The Foundation has been particularly generous in its support of Oklahoma State University, more than $652million split evenly between academics and athletics.
+Pickens often talked about how important his days on the Stillwater campus were to his career success.

 American Association of Petroleum Geologists Foundation